ozkar99/cm-telemetry/README.md

 # cm-telemetry

-Implements the codemaster UDP telemetry protocol and provides an abstraction for interacting with it.
+Implements the codemasters UDP telemetry protocol and provides an abstraction for interacting with it.

 ## Supported Games

-- F1 2020
+- Dirt Rally 2.0

-- Dirt Rally/Dirt Rally 2.0
+Tho supporting new games should be fairly straigth forward.

 ### Furter Reading